Preparing for the State Writing Assessment

 Once again, you will probably want to find your own state’s resources for state testing.
-And once again, the resources found below may be more helpful that what your state provides.
+But remember, the resources found below may be more helpful than what your state provides.
 These are all excellent collections of state writing assessment resources – the best on the internet!

 Note: I only list what I consider to be the most important resources found on the page.
 If you click around, you will probably find even more resources, but use your time wisely!